avaneev/a5hash/README.md

 `a5hash` produces different hashes on big- and little-endian systems.
 This is a deliberate design choice, to narrow down the scope of uses to run-time hashing.
-If you need a reliable and fast hash function for files, with portable hashes, the [komihash](https://github.com/avaneev/komihash) is a great choice.
+If you need a reliable and fast hash function for files, with portable hashes, [komihash](https://github.com/avaneev/komihash) is a great choice.

 In overall, `a5hash` achieves three goals: ultimate speed at run-time hashing, very small code size, and use of a novel mathematical construct.
 Compared to